 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-You may also review the "Steps Individuals Can Take To Protect Personal Information" section of this letter.
-Further, you may enroll in the complimentary identity monitoring services.
-The enrollment instructions can be found in the "Enroll in Monitoring Services" section of this letter.
-Please note that, due to privacy restrictions, we are unable to automatically enroll you in the complimentary identity monitoring services.
+We also encourage you to review the Steps You Can Take to Help Protect Your Information below and enroll in the complimentary credit monitoring services we are offering to you.
+Please note, for privacy reasons, we are not able to enroll you in these services.
+You will need to follow the enrollment instructions below to take advantage of these services.